DevExpress-Examples/XAF-how-to-add-an-unbound-column-to-gridlisteditor-to-execute-a-custom-action-for-a-record/Readme.md

 # XAF - Add a Command  Column to a GridListEditor (an Unbound Column with a Custom Action)

 This example adds an unbound column to the [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) in a List View.
-Column cells hold buttons that invoke custom actions.
+Column cells contain buttons that invoke custom actions.
 When a user clicks a button, the Action obtains the selected `Order` object and toggles the value of the `Active` property.

 The following image demonstrates the result: